 Phoenix continuously attracts visitors and they enter the city through Phoenix Sky Harbor International Airport, Arizona’s main gateway.
 From there, there are free airport shuttle services that lead them to the car rental terminals, or they can opt to take the buses to bring them to their area of destination.
 Visitors touring the entirety of Phoenix are suggested to hire a car to have a full sight of every Phoenix corner.
 To those who prefer to just stay in the Tempe-Downtown, the Light Rail is always a better option than the cab.
-The light rail is much cheaper to begin with—only $4 for an adult all-day pass.
-When it comes to buses, line 72 is the most tourist-friendly as it directly connects Tempe downtown and Scottsdale downtown frequently all throughout the day.
+The light rail is much cheaper, to begin with—only $4 for an adult all-day pass.
+When it comes to buses, line 72 is the most tourist-friendly as it directly connects Tempe downtown and Scottsdale downtown frequently throughout the day.

 Because every turn in Phoenix has an attraction to boast of, one day of touring the city is impossible.
 Staying in a hotel is always a popular choice, and whether it’s luxurious ones such as Ritz Carlton or budgeted ones like Drury Inn Hotel, there is surely one that meets the visitors’ budget and lifestyle.
 There are B&B’s available as well, like Maricopa Manor B&B and Raz Inn, where one can have the feel of staying in one’s own home.

-Phoenix is known for its traditional steakhouses, and thanks to Hispanic influence and close proximity to Mexico, Mexican dishes have become popular in the dining scene as well.
+Phoenix is known for its traditional steakhouses, and thanks to the Hispanic influence and proximity to Mexico, Mexican dishes have become popular in the dining scene as well.
 It is an absolute must to try one of Phoenix’s oldest restaurants, the Monti’s La Casa Vieja that’s been existing since 1890 and The Stockyards Steakhouse that’s been operating since 1947.
 The city has a diverse line-up of culinary, and from Italian to Asian cuisine, from street café to high-end formal restaurants, dining in Phoenix is truly another highlight of the trip.

 Phoenix’s uninterrupted sunshine creates an ideal backdrop for vacation resorts nestled in secluded yet stunning areas.
 The resorts here are hailed as one of the best in the world, where one can achieve that much-deserved rest and recreation.
 But there is more to Phoenix than leisure.
 The city is covered with lush greens and vivid deserts, so exploring the outdoors is another favorite activity.
 The breath-taking natural scenery, most especially the blooming cactuses and blossoming wildflowers seen in the Desert Botanical Garden, should not be missed.